BigETI/MoonlightController/README.md

 The [license](https://github.com/BigETI/libmoonlightcontroller/blob/master/LICENSE) can be found here: [https://github.com/BigETI/libmoonlightcontroller/blob/master/LICENSE](https://github.com/BigETI/libmoonlightcontroller/blob/master/LICENSE)

 ## Documentation
-The [documentation](https://github.com/BigETI/libmoonlightcontroller/wiki) for installing Moonlight Controller and the documentation for the scripting API of Moonlight Controller can be found here: [https://github.com/BigETI/libmoonlightcontroller/wiki](https://github.com/BigETI/libmoonlightcontroller/wiki)
+The [documentation](https://github.com/BigETI/libmoonlightcontroller/wiki) for installing moonlight controller and the documentation for the scripting API of moonlight controller can be found here: [https://github.com/BigETI/libmoonlightcontroller/wiki](https://github.com/BigETI/libmoonlightcontroller/wiki)

 ## Important notes
 This project is still in development.
 Code for all platforms are not implemented yet.